-Dr Fadel joined Edinburgh Business School as Assistant Professor of organisational behaviour in August 2017.
+Dr Fadel joined Edinburgh Business School as Assistant Professor in August 2017

-She previously taught translation and conference interpreting at the Department of Languages and Intercultural Studies, School of Social Sciences, at Heriot-Watt University.
+Before joining EBS, Dr Fadel taught Translation and Conference Interpreting at the Department of Languages and Intercultural Studies, School of Social Sciences, at Heriot-Watt University.

-Dr Fadel holds a PhD in Languages (HWU), an MSc in Translating and Conference Interpreting (HWU) and first class honours diploma in Critical Literary Studies and BA in English Literature from Syrian universities.
+She holds a PhD in Languages (HWU), an MSc in Translating and Conference Interpreting (HWU) and First Class Honours Diploma in Critical Literary Studies and BA in English Literature from Syrian Universities.

 Dr Fadel’s background is in languages and intercultural studies.
 Her research is interdisciplinary and focuses on a number of related topics that might be summed up as ways of approaching issues of sameness and difference in multicultural contexts.
 Among these is the role of language and power in the (re)construction of identity among members of ethnic groups, with a particular focus on Syrians in the UK.
 Another is the concept of belonging and its socio-political, linguistic and spatial dimensions.

 Following work with Syrian refugees in Scotland, Dr Fadel has developed a keen interest in employment and work-related issues that affect their inclusion.

 Dr Fadel is a member of the Intercultural Research Centre (IRC) at Heriot-Watt University, the British Sociological Association and the Political Studies Association.